lopsae/gick/readme.md

 To use the executable files found here either add the project location into your PATH enviroment variable, or use directly the scripts wherever they are.

-Some scripts may use the aliases defined in the .galiases file.
-This must be sourced into your current shell session.

 Some of the scripts depend on the enviroment variable GOOLS_DIFFTOOL which is used as the --tool option for "git mergetool" and "git difftool".